gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve the size options available for a specific product based on its slug.
+A product can have multiple sizes.
+Use this API to fetch all the available sizes of a product.

 *Returned Response:*